 - It will include details of your most relevant skills

-- Draw on aspects of your life to show your skills
+- It draws on aspects of your life to show your skills

 You don’t need lots of experience